chrisjackson-pellicle/NewTargets/README.md

 ## Description

 Bioinformatic sequence recovery for universal sequence capture bait kits can be substantially improved by appropriate tailoring of target files to the group under study.
-To enable the best possible locus recovery from Angiosperms353 capture data, we have developed an expanded target file (`mega353.fasta`) incorporating sequences from over 500 transcriptomes from the 1KP (REF) project.
+To enable the best possible locus recovery from Angiosperms353 capture data, we have developed an expanded target file (`mega353.fasta`) incorporating sequences from over 500 transcriptomes from the [1KP][9] project.
 To ensure computational efficiency, we provide the script `filter_mega353.py` to tailor the file to the needs of a specific dataset.  `filter_mega353.py` can be used to subsample the `mega353.fasta` file based on user-selected taxa or taxon groups, as defined by unique 1KP transcriptome codes, families, orders, species, or broader groups (e.g. basal eudicots).
 In addition, we  provide the script `BYO_transcriptomes.py`, which can be used to incorporate any transcriptome dataset in to any target file.
+These tailored and customised target files can be used directly in target-capture pipelines such as [HybPiper][8].

 **Data files**
 - `mega353.fasta` A target file for use with target enrichment datasets captured using the Angiosperms353 bait kit.